steelsofliquid/opensteelos/src/readme.md

 | `dmm.cpp` | Dynamic Memory Manager |
 | `gdt.cpp` | Global Descriptor Table |

+Note: As OpenSteel/OS grows as a project, the files for the kernel, and the `hwcom/` directory, likely with the exception of `kernel.cpp`, will be moved to its own directory, `kernel/`.
+This is to keep things clean and tidy once things like a package manager, custom bootloader, and GUI get added.

 ## Additional Files

 There are some additional files here that may be helpful, due to either containing APIs or being indexes of some languages.
 These are as such: